conge/RLFinalProject/finlal_project.md

 ----

-TD-Lambda, a machine learning algorithm designed for reinforcement learning problems, is invented by Richard S. Sutton.
-In his paper introducing TD-lambda (Sutton, 1988), Sutton provided a 5-step random walking problem as an example and performed two computational experiments to demostrate the performance of the method.
-The purpose of this report is to replicate the experiments using the method discribed in Sutton's paper.
+TD-Lambda (TD(λ)), a machine learning algorithm designed for reinforcement learning problems using temporal information, is invented by Richard S. Sutton.
+In his paper introducing TD(λ) (Sutton, 1988), Sutton provided a 5-step random walking problem as an example and performed two computational experiments to demonstrate the performance of the method.
+The purpose of this report is to replicate the experiments using the method described in Sutton's paper.

 The 5-step random walking example consists of a Markov chain of 5 states (B, C, D, E, and F) plus two absorbing states (A and G, Figure 1).
 The reward for states A and G are 0 and 1, respectively.
-For the non-absorbing states, the transition probabilities of moving to the right are 0.5, and the ideal probability of a walk ending in state G from each state is:	T = {1/6 2/6 3/6 4/6 5/6}, (e.g. p(G|B)=1/6).
-The goal is to learn the estimated transition probabilities as a weight vector w over a series of random walks.
-The RMS error between the ideal predictions and the estimated weight vector w is used to evaluate the performance fo the TD-lambda method.
+For the non-absorbing states, the transition probabilities of moving to the right and to the right are both 0.5, and the ideal probability of a walk ending in state G from each state is:	T = {1/6 2/6 3/6 4/6 5/6}, (e.g. p(G|B) = 1/6).
+The goal is to learn the estimated transition probabilities (a weight vector w) over a series of random walks using the TD method.

+## Method

-100 training sets, each consists of 10 radom walking sequences, were generated for the two computational experiments.
-In experiment 1, each training set was fed to the learning algorithm repeatedly to update w until converge.
+To evaluate the performance of TD(λ) method, 100 training sets, each consists of 10 random walking sequences, were generated for the two computational experiments.
+In experiment 1 (repeated presentation), each training set was fed to the learning algorithm repeatedly until it converges (e.g. the learning procedure stops producing significant changes in w).
+The weight vector w will be updated only after the algorithm was trained on the 10 sequences in a training set, before the next learning episode.

+In experiment 2, the algorithm will see the training sets only once.
+And the weight vector w is updated after each sequence.
+To demonstrate the effect of learning rate (α) on the performance of TD(λ), multiple learning rate were applied to the learning algorithm.

+For both experiments, the root mean squared (RMS) error of w against the ideal predictions T were calculated for each training set.
+The RMS errors of the 100 training sets were then averaged and plotted against λ and learning rate to demonstrate and evaluate the performance of TD(λ) method.

+Although Sutton mentioned that the algorithm will always converge if small learning rate is used in the repeated presentations of training set, the learning rate and  the convergence threshold were not reported for experiment 1.
+In my replication, learning rate α = 0.05 and convergence threshold ε = 0.0005 were used.

+## Results

+In the repeated presentation experiment,  the performance declines as λ increases with TD(0) method has the best performance.
+The error increases rapidly as λ approaching to 1 (Figure 2) with TD(1) has the worst performance.

+As shown in figure 3, the value of learning rate has evident effects on the performance of TD(λ) and most of the TD(λ) performed the best when α = 0.2 (the best α in Sutton's original paper is 0.3).
+Figure 4 shows the RMS error level of TD(λ) when the best λ is applied .

+## Discussion